 UCR offers several kinds of merit-based financial assistance to graduate students.
 An applicant is judged on the basis of the quality of previous academic work, on the evidence of ability to do research and other creative accomplishments, and on promise of becoming a productive scholar.
 Fellowship/grant awards are paid from a variety of funding sources, some of which require financial data.
 Students who accept fellowship and/or grant awards will be required to complete the Free Application for Federal Student Aid (FAFSA).
-FAFSA forms are available from academic departments and the Graduate Division.
-Students who receive fellowships, TAs GSRs and fellowship/grant awards (full and/or partial) must register for and complete a full program of study and research each quarter, remain in good academic standing, and make acceptable progress toward their degree.
+Students who receive fellowships, TAships, GSRs, and fellowship/grant awards (full and/or partial) must register for and complete a full program of study and research each quarter, remain in good academic standing, and make acceptable progress toward their degree.

 History of Photography Fellowship/Internship